 And even if they have gone through something similar, there are always differing factors such as timing, skill sets or circumstances beyond the scope of even the best advice.

 And so it was in this way that I wandered through the process of making the leap—with only my husband, sister, good friend and several strangers who knew of my idea.
 Once I internally committed in May to quitting in July, I started letting some other people know as I saw fit.
 Most everybody else found out after I turned in my two weeks’ notice.

 New ideas need careful nurture, development and protection from external sources in their initial, nebulous stages.
 For me, there are two reasons to keep new ideas under wraps: giving yourself the space and time you need to bring the idea to fruition, and providing more momentum in taking action towards the idea.
 What have you found in your experience with new ideas?

-Within the remainder of the year, I’ll be playing catch-up on articles missed from the past several weeks.
-Up next will be what I promised last time: the considerations I took (and what I failed to consider) in preparing for the leap.
+Up next will be the considerations I took (and what I failed to consider) in preparing for the leap.